sentclose/sentc-docs/docs/guide/e2ee/user.md

 The auth app needs the secret and information about the used algorithm.
 The simplest way is to get an otpauth url and transform it into a qr code, so the auth app can scan it.

-The mfa is bind to all devices in the user account not just the actual one.
+The mfa is assigned to all devices in the user account, not just the actual one.

-The user must be logged in, in order to activate mfa and has to enter the password again.
+The user must be logged in to activate mfa and has to enter the password again.
 `issuer` and `audience` are needed for the auth app.
 Issuer can be your app name and audience the username email or something else.

 :::: tabs#p

 @tab Javascript

-The url is for the auth app and the recovery_keys is an array of all six keys.
+The url is for the auth app, and the recovery_keys is an array of all six keys.

 ```ts
 const [url, revocery_keys] = await user.registerOtp("<issuer>", "<audience>", "<password>");